Llandudno Amateurs (2017) F.C.: History

 Formed in 2017, the club having gained two back-to-back promotions as champions of the Vale of Clwyd and Conwy Football League Premier and First divisions.
 They have also been noted for their 5–2 Welsh Cup win in 2018 over Greenfield.

+The club previously played at The Oval, alongside Llandudno Athletic, but moved away from the ground due to poor facilities.